 Our two-factor authentication platform supports security keys, offering secure login approvals resistant to phishing attacks combined with the one-tap convenience you're already used to with Duo Push.

 Security Key Requirements

 In order to use a security key with Duo, make sure you have the following:

-- A supported browser (Chrome 70, Firefox 60, or Safari 13 or later), or Microsoft Edge 79 or later.
+- A supported browser (Chrome 70, Firefox 60, Safari 13 or later), or Microsoft Edge 79 or later.
 Support for authentication is limited to web applications that show Duo's inline browser prompt.

 - An available USB port.

 Additionally, your administrator must enable the use of security keys in Duo.
 Check with your organization's support team or help desk to verify that security keys are allowed if you are uncertain.

 Enrolling your Security Key

 You can enroll your security key during the initial self-enrollment process or, if you have already enrolled in Duo using a different device (like your mobile phone), you can add your security key as an additional authentication device from the device management portal.